bashkarsampath27/SB-IngestionPipeline-Logic-Template/README.md

   15min threshold >> any reasonable batch commit time.
   File size is irrelevant.
 Heartbeat interval is the only dependency.
 ```

+**Critical invariant for PROCESSING_STUCK_THRESHOLD:**

+> The worst-case time between two consecutive successful `tx.heartbeat(jobId)`
+> calls must remain comfortably below `PROCESSING_STUCK_THRESHOLD`.

+If a single batch transformation + commit can take longer than this threshold,
+a healthy worker will be incorrectly marked STUCK_RELEASED.
+Tune either the
+batch size (smaller batches = more frequent heartbeats) or raise the threshold.
+The threshold is a runtime assumption that must be validated against your
+actual batch durations.

 ---